Frequently Asked Questions

 • strengthening key academic relationships with tertiary providers to bring about a range of opportunities including clinical placements, teaching and research.

-The Ryde Hospital Redevelopment is being assessed and approved by the Department of Planning and Environment (DPE) under a two-staged planning process.
+The Ryde Hospital Redevelopment is being assessed and approved by the Department of Planning and Environment (DPE) under a two-staged SSDA planning process.

 • the size and scale of the redevelopment

-• the early construction works:
+• the early construction works

 • demolition of buildings within the footprint of the redevelopment